 The ongoing overhaul of Newcastle's playgrounds is set to continue in 2018, with work set to begin in March on $150,000 revamps of two parkland locations.

-Newcastle City Council will build a new playground at Smith Park in Hamilton North, replacing a much smaller play area.
+City Of Newcastle will build a new playground at Smith Park in Hamilton North, replacing a much smaller play area.

 Designed following consultation with the local community, the playground will inspire a fresh sense of adventure with two slides, climbing structures, twin swings and a "nest swing" designed to accommodate several riders at once.

 A new picnic area will also be built to provide shade to families.

 Work will begin in April on a new playground at Grahame Park in Carrington where locals have also helped come up with the most appropriate design.

 Above: Artist's impression of the Grahame Park, Carrington, playground.